-Pinterest is a unique form of social media site which allows users to ‘pin’ almost anything from the web to a number of customised boards.
-These boards are then visible to friends found through the site and individual posts can be liked, commented on or reposted.
+Pinterest is a unique form of social media site which allows users to ‘pin’ almost anything from the web to a number of customized boards.
+These boards are then visible to friends found through the site and individual posts can be liked, commented on, or reposted.
 Pinterest has simply soared in popularity this year.
 In its early stages, it has grown more quickly than web giants such as Facebook and Twitter but how can this new online phenomenon help find you a job?

 Pinterest and design

 Those to whom Pinterest is perhaps most likely to help into employment are those in the world of design.
-Be it marketing, print design or illustration, companies are scouring the social media site in search of hidden individuals who have an eye for success.
+Be it marketing, print design, or illustration, companies are scouring the social media site in search of hidden individuals who have an eye for success.

-Companies are not only looking for individuals who are pinning their own work on Pinterest but they are keen to see collections compiled by users which indicate a strong eye for design and a solid aesthetic appreciation and understanding.
+Companies are not only looking for individuals who are pinning their own work on Pinterest but they are keen to see collections compiled by users which indicates a strong eye for design and a solid aesthetic appreciation and understanding.
 Users considering submitting original work of their own would be advised to look first of all at the site’s small print in the user agreement.
-It may be wise to wait until you are approached based on your tastes before showing off to companies what you are personally capable of.
+It may be wise to wait until you are approached based on your tastes before showing off to companies that you are personally capable of.

 Be mindful when setting up a Pinterest account of the impression that your boards give to potential employers.
-They will be looking not only at the content you are pinning but the arrangement, categorisation and comments which they find on your page.
+They will be looking not only at the content you are pinning but the arrangement, categorization, and comments which they find on your page.

 3 Ways to make yourself a more employable on Pinterest

 - Spend time on your account and make sure it reflects the attributes and goals which you have.
-Like any social media site, Pinterest is heavily time centric and the amount of time people spend on your account will heavily influence their overall opinion of it.
+Like any social media site, Pinterest is heavily time centric and the number of time people spend on your account will heavily influence their overall opinion of it.
 Make sure you give your account the dedication it deserves and never be tempted to rush your collections as your haste will be reflected in your work, reducing its quality.

 - Connect your pages to real life and make sure you advertise your Pinterest page in the right places.
 Consider adding it to business cards or including it with your contact details on your CV.